Zambia travel advisories

 <Areas in Lusaka that are likely to be particularly affected>

-6. In the unlikely event that you encounter an incident or accident, please report it to the police and also contact the Embassy of Japan in Zambia.
+(2) Sunningdale 6 If you encounter an incident or accident, please report it to the police and contact the Embassy of Japan in Zambia.

 [Residential Notification/Tabi-Regi]